wendelscardua/dot-emacs/README.md

 This is my personal Emacs configuration (I'm currently using Emacs 25.2.2)

-It's currently used for Ruby (and maybe Clojure) development.
+It's currently used for Ruby development.

 Mostly used keybinds